What is a section 66W Certificate?

 There is no legal requirement to give a vendor a Section 66W Certificate.
 However, it has become commonplace in a competitive Sydney property market for vendors to require that purchasers give a Section 66W Certificate before exchanging contracts.

 Vendors often insist on a Section 66W Certificate because, without it, a purchaser has the benefit of a cooling off period provided by section 66S of the Conveyancing Act 1919 (NSW), unless an exception in Section 66Q applies.
+This is why it can sometimes colloquially known as a “cooling off certificate”.

 During a cooling off period, a purchaser can rescind a contract by giving notice to the vendor.
 The effect of recission is that the contract is cancelled and 0.25% (one fourth of one percent) of the purchase price is forfeited to the vendor.